chrisyeh96/africa_poverty_clean/README.md

 This code was tested on a system with the following specifications:

 - operating system: Ubuntu 16.04.6 LTS
+- CPU: Intel Xeon Silver 4110
-- memory: 125GB RAM
+- memory (RAM): 125GB
 - disk storage: 500GB
-- GPU: TODO
+- GPU: 1x NVIDIA Titan Xp

 The main software requirements are Python 3.7 with TensorFlow r1.15, and R 3.6.
 The complete list of required packages and library are listed in the `env.yml` file, which is meant to be used with `conda` (version 4.8.3).
-See [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) for instructions on installing conda.
+See [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) for instructions on installing conda via Miniconda.
 Once conda is installed, run the following command to set up the conda environment:

 ```bash
 conda env create -f env.yml
 ```

+If you are using a GPU, you may need to also install CUDA 10 and cuDNN 7.

 ## Instructions